PennLINC/CuBIDS/docs/example.rst

 both metadata errors (such as missing or incorrectly specified sidecar parameters) that grouping reveals alongside BIDS errors that the validator catches, gives users a more comprehensive view of the issues they will need to fix during the curation process.
-The command to run the grouping function is:
+Note that ``cubids-group`` requires full paths to both the BIDS Dataset and the output prefix.
+The command to run the grouping function as follows:

 .. code-block:: console

-    $ cubids-group ~/CuBIDS_Test/BIDS_Dataset_DataLad ~/CuBIDS_Test/v0
+    $ cubids-group $PWD/BIDS_Dataset_DataLad $PWD/v0

 This command will produce four tables that describe the dataset's heterogeneity in different ways.